ramtinJ95/Mywiki/Perfomance Concepts.md

 - Using a larger warehouse - effectively means more memory and more local disk space.

+If a node has insufficient memory to complete its portion of a query, it will "spill" to local SSD storage.
+This can negatively impact performance but is sometimes acceptable.
+If a node has insufficient local SSD storage to complete its portion of a query, it will "spill" to remote cloud storage.
+This is almost always very bad for performance.
+The solution, in either case, is to simplify the SQL query or increase the warehouse size.

+As a best practice, Group and Execute similar queries on the same virtual warehouse to maximize local disk cache reuse for performance and cost optimization.
+The results get stored in the SSD of Virtual Warehouse.
+So, if the Virtual Warehouse gets suspended, then results get lost.

 ### Materializations
 Materialized views are particularly useful when: - Query results contain a